Juzva8/README_Generator/README.md

-    ## Read me generator
+## README GENERATOR

     ## Description
     *Your project description:*

-    ## This is README generator which will make your future projects little bit easier.
-For me as this was most frustrating part of all.
-So from now all my projects will be better.
+    ## This is Readme generator which automatically generate readme.md file for your future projects.
+This small thing will make your life as developer much easier.
+It will save you big amount of your precious time!

     ## Installation
     *Steps required to install project running:*

-    ## You need to navigate to folder where readme generator is located using your terminal.
-Then you have to run comand npm install and npm inint.
+    ## You need to navigete to folder where your reamde generator is located using your terminal.
+After that you will have to run command npm install and npm install init after that.
+THAT IS IT.
+It is just simple as it sounds!

     ## Usage
     *Instructions how to use:*

-    ## Using your terminal navigate to folder where readme generator is located run comand node index.js and follow instructions.
+    ## Use this every time you are done with your new project.
+This will save you time.

     ## License

-    ## undefined
+    ## Mozilla Public License 2.0,MIT License

     ## Questions?